Tony Jaa

+Jaa's films have grossed over $2.7 billion worldwide.
+Widely considered one of the greatest martial arts stars in the history of cinema, Jaa is credited with helping establish the Thai action genre worldwide and popularising the Thai combat systems of Muay Thai, Muay Boran, and "Muay Kotchasaan" (a fighting style Jaa and Rittikrai developed in 2005).

 Early life

-Tony Jaa was born and raised in a rural area in Surin Province to Rin Saipetch and Thongdee Yeerum.
-He is of Kuy descent, a Mon–Khmer ethnic group that inhabits Thailand, Cambodia and Laos.
-The Kuy practice traditions that are more similar to the traditions of Cambodia than that of traditions observed by the Lao or the Thai.
-The Kuy are known for being skilled trainers of elephants.
-Tony Jaa speaks Kuy, Thai and Northern Khmer.

-In his youth, Jaa watched films by Bruce Lee, Jackie Chan and Jet Li at temple fairs, which inspired him to learn martial arts.
+Jaa was born on February 5th 1976 and raised in a rural area in Surin Province to Rin Saipetch and Thongdee Yeerum.
+In his youth, he watched films by Bruce Lee and Jackie Chan at temple fairs, which inspired him to learn martial arts.
 He practiced the techniques in his father's rice paddy.

-"What they [Lee, Chan, and Li] did was so beautiful, so heroic that I wanted to do it too," Jaa told Time in a 2004 interview.
+"What they [Lee and Chan] did was so beautiful, so heroic that I wanted to do it too," Jaa told Time in a 2004 interview.
 "I practiced until I could do the move exactly as I had seen the masters do it."
+Jaa was also inspired by Jet Li and Donnie Yen.

-Jaa began training in Muay Thai at his local temple at age 10.
-By 15, he was a protégé of stuntman and action film director Panna Rittikrai.
+Jaa began training in Muay Thai at his local temple at 10 years old.
+According to Jaa, he fought professionally as a Muay Thai fighter when filmmaker Panna Rittikrai saw him and asked him if he would like to do stunts in one of his films.
 Panna had instructed Jaa to attend Maha Sarakham College of Physical Education in Maha Sarakham Province from which he graduated with a bachelor's degree.
+His early martial arts experience included Taekwondo, Muay Thai, Muay Boran, and Krabi-Krabong, with an emphasis on Gymnastics and Acrobatics.
+His films have showcased various other martial arts styles, such as Kung-Fu, Judo, Aikido, Silat, and Jiu-Jitsu.

 Career

 Stunt work

-Jaa initially worked as a stuntman for Muay Thai Stunt for 14 years, appearing in many of Rittikrai's films.
+Tony Jaa initially worked as a stuntman for Muay Thai Stunt for 14 years, appearing in many of Rittikrai's films.
 He doubled for Sammo Hung when the martial-arts movie actor made a commercial for an energy drink that required him to grasp an elephant's tusks and somersault onto the elephant's back.
 He was also a stunt double in the Thai television series Insee Daeng (Red Eagle).